-I digitized a number of historic Tektronix films and videos that were in many different formats and donated them to their site.
-They are well worth watching.
-They also have an incredible number of historic photos on their site.
+I digitized a number of historic Tektronix films and videos that were in many different formats and donated them to the site.
+They are well worth watching and are on the vintageTEK website.
+They also have a number of historic photos on their site.
 If you are in the area it is worth it to stop by and see some classic products with handcrafted workmanship.

 I cleaned up a prototype 1968 Transmission Electron Microscope that was donated to the museum.
 It's a pretty cool design and was built in 1968.
 It is nearly all hand-built on vectorboards.
 That contraption in the middle front is the Episcotister which works in conjunction with the Wobbulator that modulates the beam from side to side.
 The Episcotister contained a rotating drum (missing) with slits cut at 90 degrees which synchronized with the Wobbulator so the operator could view stereoscopic 3D images.
-Pretty cool for the time frame.
-We do have a number of sample images.
-Stop by the museum on Friday or Saturday if you are in the area.
+Pretty cool for the late 1960's.
+More information is on the vintageTEK website exhibit page.

 Tektronix 4010 Graphics Termial